steinuil/steinuil.github.io/posts/urweb-sig.md

 So you stumbled upon Ur/Web and you rather like what it's about, but after trudging through the tutorials and the examples in the few blog posts you've seen around you can't seem to find your own footing.
-The compiler errors are big and long and you're about to throw your computer out the window.
+The compiler errors are long and life is short and you're about to throw your computer out the window.

 [I understand.](/molten-matter/urweb/)